JohnOlushola/stackoverflow/readme.md

 A simple clone of Stackoverflow.

 ## Documentation
-A Postman documentation for the this project can be found [here](https://documenter.getpostman.com/view/4498250/SWT8hKcG)
+A Postman documentation for this project can be found [here](https://documenter.getpostman.com/view/4498250/SWT8hKcG)

 ## Authentication
-Users are authenticated using JWT.
+Users are authenticated with JWT.

 ### Protected routes/actions
 Stackoverflow requires users to be authenticated before they can perform some action.
 This application mirrors that and some routes/actions are protected which means user has to be authenticated to perform action.